symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines:  55-60

-3) Create an aggregate bonded transaction:
+        3) Create an aggregate bonded transaction.
+The transaction is *aggregate bonded* because more than one cosignature is required:

 .. example-code::